wug-ge/wug.ge/frontend/content/blog/store-image-using-javascript.md

 ---
 title: "How to store an image using JavaScript?
 (Nuxt and Express)?"
 description: "A friend of mine got this interview question recently.
-I thought it's actually a really good question, especially for especially for senior developers.
+I thought it's actually a really good question, especially for senior developers.
 What is the proper way to save an image with Nuxt and Express?"
 ---

 # How to store an image using JavaScript?